A Refined Complexity Analysis of Fair Districting over Graphs: Basic Results on FCD

-\begin{restatable}[\appsymb]{proposition}{disj} Let $\mathcal{G}$ be a class of graphs such that $\fairCD$ is polynomial-time solvable on any graph $G \in \mathcal{G}$.
-Then, \fairCD is polynomial-time solvable on any graph from $\mathcal{G}'$, where $\mathcal{G'}$ is the class of graphs obtained by taking disjoint unions of graphs from $\mathcal{G}$. \end{restatable}
+\begin{proposition} Let $\mathcal{G}$ be a class of graphs such that $\fairCD$ is polynomial-time solvable on any graph $G \in \mathcal{G}$.
+Then, \fairCD is polynomial-time solvable on any graph from $\mathcal{G}'$, where $\mathcal{G'}$ is the class of graphs obtained by taking disjoint unions of graphs from $\mathcal{G}$. \end{proposition} \begin{proof} Let $G'\in \mathcal{G}'$ and let $G_1, \dots, G_p\in \mathcal{G}$ be the connected components of $G'$.
+Clearly, every district is contained in the vertex set of $G_i$ for some $i \in [p]$.
+We solve the problem using a simple subset-sum like dynamic programming algorithm.
+To this end, we introduce a table $T[i,j]$ for $i\in [p]$ and $j\in [k]$.
+An entry~$T[i,j]$ is true if one can partition the vertices of $G_1, \dots, G_i$ into $j$ connected $\ell$-fair districts respecting the size constraints.
+We also use a table $H$ where $H[i,j]$ for $i\in [p]$ and $j\in [k]$ is true if the vertex set of $G_i$ can be partitioned into $j$ connected $\ell$-fair districts respecting the size constraints.
+Note that $H$ can be computed in polynomial time by our initial assumption on $G$.